superintendent2521/skyfetch/README.md

 ## Error handling

-Network or API issues raise `SkyFetchError`.
+Network or API issues raise `SkyFallError`.
 Double-check your API key, usage limits, and spelling of the city name if you encounter errors.
 Invalid arguments raise `ValueError`.

 ## Local development